blat-blatnik/TFC-Quick-Pockets/README.md

 Minecraft 1.7.10 is oddly quiet, especially compared to the newer versions.
 There are no bucket sounds, no weapon sounds, not even a chest closing sound.
 This addon adds these newer sounds back in, along with additional TFC+ specific sounds.

 For a full list of added sounds, as well as the volume sliders that control them, expand the list below.
+Most of these sounds can be toggled on or off on an individual basis from the config menu.

 <details>
   <summary>Click to expand.</summary>